tytydraco/yessleep/out/Buggy_Dougie.md

 The guy hesitated.
 Shifted in his chair.

-"Uh… B?"
+"Uh… B?" he intuited.

-Miguel grinned.
-Smacked the table.
+Miguel flashed his patent-pending smirk at full voltage.
+Smacked the table with his greasy little hands.

-"Check out the big brain on Brad!"
+***"Check out the big brain on Brad!"***

 The guy forced a smile.

 Miguel leaned in.
 "And what does that help you do?"

-Silence.
+*Silence.*

 Miguel sneered, sat back, scribbled something onto his notepad.

-He never hired him.

-He never hired anyone.
+He never hired Brad.
+Hell, he never hired anyone.
 Just made them dance, made them sweat, made them question everything—then let their rejection email arrive months later, boilerplate and cold.

+He would tell Marcellus, "Can't hire them if they can't do the job!"

 I was one of the unlucky few to get past the gate.
+I had that kind of face that bullies loved to hate.
 Miguel liked watching people suffer.

 Short.
 Pockmarked.
 Always sweating.

 Three breakfasts deep by 9 a.m., slurping coffee between mouthfuls of something fried.

 He typed with two fingers, stabbing the keyboard like he wanted to break it, muttering under his breath, shaking his head.
+Muttering out loud, *"What the fuck did this guy do?!!?!?!?!
+He can't code!
+He can't do the job!"*

 Every failure—someone else’s fault.
 Every problem—someone else’s burden.

-He peed every fifteen minutes—fifteen shots of espresso rattling through his bloodstream, keeping him mean, keeping him loud, keeping him in control.
+He never stopped banging on those keys like a red-headed step-child except to get up to pee every fifteen minutes; fifteen shots of espresso rattling through his bloodstream, keeping him mean, keeping him loud, keeping him in control.

+Once Tim, our DBA asked him if all that coffee didn't make him jittery.

+*"Doesn't affect me at all!
+I been drinking it since I am 5 years old.
+It's a thing."*

+Tim nodded as if to say, *"Fuhhhhhkke."*

-And his hair—so stiff with spray you could play quarters on it.
+And Miguel's hair—so stiff with spray you could play a game of quarters on it.
 A frozen shield, untouched by sweat or time, like it had been built for war.
+Head down steamrolling over every poor soul he crossed paths with who couldn't do something for him.

+He was the quintessence of kiss up; punch down.
+And I was down.
+Way down like the job market.

-Miguel saw me for what I was—a consultant hanging by a thread, clawing to stay employed.
+Miguel saw me for what I was—a lifelong consultant hanging by a thread, clawing to stay employed and keep my daughter's kidneys from failing.

-And he used it.
+And Miguel used my plight for profit and sport.
 Every joke at my expense.
 Every public teardown.

 ***Trouble in Paradise***

-Then the system crashed.
+Then one day the system crashed hard.
+Right after an update Miguel was responsible for.

-Hard.

 A total failure.

-500 errors flashing on every screen.
+500 errors flashing on every screen of every user.

 Clients screaming.
 Money bleeding.
+Marcellus called it a catastrophe and told me to work on isolating the issue.

+I suggested a rollback.
+Miguel shot me down and said my latest module introduced a memory leak.
+I knew it was bullshit but held my tongue.
+No time to gamble with my daughter's well-being.

+***Triage Time***

 Miguel barked orders, snapping at engineers, slamming his fist against desks, refusing to admit the crisis was his fault.

-I stayed all night.
+I stayed in the office all night along with Miguel.
+Everyone else had gone home to get some sleep after midnight.

+I was getting blamed.
+Getting framed.

-Getting blamed.
-Getting abused.
-Popping Rolaids and ignoring my ex-wife’s texts demanding more money for our daughter’s treatments.
+I felt abused and hopeless.
+Popping Rolaids and ignoring my ex-wife’s texts demanding more money for our daughter’s treatments as I guzzled coffee risking my own kidneys.

 Miguel paced behind my chair, sucking down another espresso, jittering, muttering—then stopped.

-Leaned in.

-Lowered his voice.
+I hated people looking over my shoulder.

+Miguel leaned in.
+I could smell the sour coffee and cheeseburgers on his breath.

-"You know, man," he sighed, shaking his head, "times like these… job security isn’t guaranteed."
+Lowering his voice he said, "You know, man...," then he let out a dramatic sigh and slowly shook his head, "times like these… job security isn’t guaranteed, and I don't think Marcellus wants to renew your contract."

 I felt the burn of acid climb my throat.

-His voice was calm, casual.
+Miguel, voice calm and casual like he was discussing a weekend outing to the zoo continued.

-"We need people who can handle pressure," he continued, watching me sweat, "people who don’t choke when it really matters."
+"We need people who can handle pressure, people who don’t choke when it really matters."

-I swallowed hard.

-Miguel smiled.
+I swallowed hard and felt the sweat form on my upper lip.
+I resisted the urge to wipe it away.

+Miguel smiled like a viper.
 Clapped a hand on my shoulder.

 "Hope you’re one of them."

-Then he walked away.
+Then the rooster walked away.

 ***Morning.***

+I had caught myself nodding.
+I wiped some drool off my face and woke my screen up.

+Don't ask me how but....

-The system was fixed.
+**The system was fixed.
+Up.
+Running.
+As if nothing had ever happened.**

-CIO Marcellus came in smiling, dragging half the executive team behind him, clapping hands, talking big.
+CIO Marcellus came in smiling, dragging half the executive team behind him, glad-handing anyone in arm's length; talking big as his doofy bouffant.

-"Let’s go get Miguel," he grinned, leading them toward his office.
+"Let’s go get Miguel!
+I knew he'd fix it!" he grinned, leading his cohort of enablers toward Miguel's office.
+I followed sucking on a tums and dreaming of dreaming.

-"Miguel!
-Big save, buddy, come on, let’s celebrate!"
+***"Miguel!
+Big save, buddy, come on, let’s celebrate!"***

 Miguel ignored him.

-Sat stiffly at his desk, hands flat, head still, as if the lights were on but nothing was home.
+He sat stiffly at his desk, hands flat, head still as the night, as if the lights were on but nothing and no one was home.

-Marcellus chuckled, stepped forward, gave him a pat on the back—
+Marcellus chuckled, stepped forward, gave him a congratulatory pat on the back—

-Miguel’s head dislodged.

-The flood poured out.
+**Miguel’s head dislodged.
+It bounced off his keyboard, landed on Marcellus' left wingtip then rolled toward Angela.
+She screamed!**

+Then some screamed, "Good Lord!"

+Then the flood.
+It poured out of Miguel's still rolling neck, mouth, eyes and ears.
+Roaches, maggots, ants, worms, and even a praying mantis.

-Roaches swarmed Marcellus, crawling into his shellacked hair, twisting through the strands, climbing up his arms, his chest—
+Thousands of bugs swarmed Marcellus, running up his hand and arm where he had just slapped Miguel on the back.
+Then crawling into his shellacked hair, twisting through the strands, climbing back down his arms, across his tie, his chest—

-He screamed.

-His heart exploded in his ribs.

-And he dropped dead.

-Police got involved.

-They reviewed the security footage.
+Marcellus screamed.
+Loud.
+He tried to get the bugs off him.
+He swatted at the ones on his chest.
+Everyone ran for cover.
+I stood frozen unable to move from just outside Miguel's office door.

+Then Marcellus grimaced.
+His hand clutching his chest.
+He looked around and our eyes met.
+I saw a look that screamed, "This can't be happening.
+I am the goddamned CIO!"

+Then his tongue protruded and without further fanfare he dropped dead.
+He fell prostrate and Miguel's head rolled next to his stopping at an odd angle.

+***The Aftermath***

+The police were, of course, involved.

+Security footage was reviewed.

 Doug had been in Miguel’s office.
 And the server room.
 Right at the moment everything had been fixed.

-They started digging.
+The police detectives started digging.

 Two days later, an officer pulled a director aside, face pale.

-"Doug’s been dead for over a year."
+"Doug’s been dead a couple of years.
+Lost his job a Twitter and jumped off his roof."

+***Reorg***

 I was the only one left who knew how the system worked.

 They made me CIO.

-Days later, I was at my desk, cleaning it out.
+A couple of days later, I was at my desk in my old cubicle, cleaning it out and preparing to move into Marcellus’ old office once the painters were done.

-Moving to Marcellus’ office.

-I found an envelope.
+I found an envelope with my name on it next to a 12 pack of Tums.

-Opened it.
+I didn't recognize the writing.
+I tore it open curious as hell.

 Inside was a note.

 It read:

+*Hey Joe,*

-Sorry about your daughter.
+*Sorry about your daughter & all the rest.*

-I died from kidney failure two years ago and couldn’t leave you hanging.
+*I died from kidney failure two years ago and couldn’t leave you hanging.*

-You don’t remember, but in college the frat on your hall was hazing me drunk, forcing me to eat a cracker rubbed on a urinal.
+*You don’t remember, but in college the frat on your hall was hazing me drunk, forcing me to eat a cracker rubbed on a urinal.
 You saved me.
 Called them all dicks.
-Busted the frat boy bully in the nose.
+Busted the frat boy bully in the nose.*

-You were a senior and I was a freshman, but you were the only guy who ever stood up for me.
+*You were a senior and I was a freshman, but you were the only guy who ever stood up for me.*

-Sincerely, Buggy Dougie.
+*Sincerely,*

+*Buggy Dougie.*

 And just like that, the burning stopped.